SkyWalker2322/C-SHELL/README.md

 repeat: repeat a given process n times

 * My shell can implement 2 commands seperated by ;
-* and Runs a command in backgroung with '&'
+* and Runs a command in backgroung with '&' and